Modeling the Diachronic Evolution of Legal Norms: An LRMoo-Based, Component-Level, Event-Centric Approach to Legal Knowledge Graphs: Introduction

-Against this backdrop, the present paper proposes and details a specialized adaptation of the FRBRoo conceptual model—augmented by Akoma Ntoso-inspired metadata conventions—to deliver a fully structured, semantically-rich representation of Brazilian legal norms and their diachronic evolution.
-We demonstrate how FRBRoo’s core concepts (\emph{Work}, \emph{Expression}, \emph{Manifestation}) can be extended into a multi-tier hierarchy that captures not only the normative instrument as a whole but also its internal elements (titles, chapters, articles, paragraphs) and each of those elements’ variants across time and language.
-Crucially, this paper advances the FRBRoo model by introducing two complementary refinements: \emph{Temporal Version}, which is a subclass of \emph{Expression} specifically designed to capture the exact textual state of a norm (or its components) on a given date, and \emph{Language Version}, which encapsulates the linguistic variants of a given expression in different official languages.

-By instantiating a \emph{Temporal Version} for each amendment event—and linking that version deterministically to the relevant \emph{Work} and \emph{Manifestation}—we achieve a precise, date-specific representation of the legal norm (and its components).
-Similarly, \emph{Language Version} objects allow the system to maintain parallel translations of each \emph{Temporal Version}.
-This fine-grained, time-aware architecture forms the basis for building deterministic pipelines capable of reconstructing compiled (unofficial consolidated) texts as they existed at any point in history, thus overcoming present limitations of generative AI models.
-By doing so, our model establishes the verifiable factual ground truth required for advanced computational legal reasoning systems to operate reliably.
+Against this backdrop, the present paper proposes a structured model grounded in the \textbf{IFLA LRMoo} ontology to deliver a semantically rich representation of legal norms and their diachronic evolution.
+We model this evolution as a chain of versioned \texttt{F1 Works}, distinguishing between a language-agnostic \textbf{Temporal Version (TV)}, each being a distinct F1 Work, and its concrete monolingual \textbf{Language Versions (LV)}, modeled as F2 Expressions.
+This paradigm is extended to the component level by establishing parallel hierarchies for abstract Components and their Component Versions.
+Furthermore, we formalize the amendment process itself through a scalable hierarchy of creation and end-of-existence events (anchored in \texttt{F27 Work Creation}), from which each version's validity is deterministically derived.
+This fine-grained, event-centric architecture forms the basis for building deterministic pipelines capable of reconstructing any part of a legal text as it existed on any given date.

 This paper is structured as follows.
-Section \ref{fundamental_concepts} reviews foundational concepts from the FRBRoo model and examines related legal information frameworks, including LexML Brazil and Akoma Ntoso, highlighting their treatment of norm identity, structure, and temporality.
-Section \ref{legal_norm_representation} introduces our core proposal: a structured, temporally-aware model for representing legal norms grounded in the Work–Expression–Manifestation (WEM) framework.
-Section \ref{legal_norm_component_representation} details how this model is extended to represent the internal hierarchical components of norms (e.g., articles, paragraphs, clauses), introducing the notions of Component Work (CW), Component Temporal Version (CTV), and Component Language Version (CLV) and discusses the temporal evolution and multilingual expression of components, using the caput of Article 6 of the Brazilian Federal Constitution as a detailed example.
-Section \ref{sec:conclusion_future_work} concludes the paper and outlines future research directions, including formal ontology development, knowledge graph implementation, and integration with AI and NLP applications.
+Section \ref{fundamental_concepts} reviews foundational concepts from LRMoo and related standards.
+Section \ref{legal_norm_representation} introduces our core proposal for norms, detailing the TV/LV distinction and the event-centric mechanism.
+Section \ref{legal_norm_component_representation} details how this model is extended to represent internal hierarchical components.
+Section \ref{sec:conclusion_future_work} concludes and outlines future research directions.